kryptokrona/kryptokrona/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-- MAJOR version when you make incompatible API changes,
+- MAJOR version when you make incompatible API changes
-- MINOR version when you add functionality in a backwards compatible manner, and
+- MINOR version when you add functionality in a backwards compatible manner
-- PATCH version when you make backwards compatible bug fixes.
+- PATCH version when you make backwards compatible bug fixes

-- Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+# CI/CD

+This project is automatically built and tested using GitHub Actions.
+We have two pipelines:

+- **Kryptokrona Main Pipeline** - This is the pipeline that runs the code merged into our main branch.
+- **Kryptokrona Pull Request Pipeline** - This is the pipeline that runs each time a pull request come in so the reviewer has some help evaluating the code status.

+The Kryptokrona Main Pipeline do everything the Kryptokrona Pull Request Pipeline does in addition to generate Doxygen and building and publishing a Docker Image to the project tagged by the project name, owner, repository and short form of commit SHA value.

+The purpose of publishing prepared Docker images is to make it faster and easier to deploy a Kryptokrona node/pool.

 # Installation